Mission, Technology and Business

 So far, we have introduced technologies that "output" light and sound, but here we would like to introduce "input", which is the opposite direction, namely sensing technologies and businesses based thereon.
 That is the smart glasses which can “display” the location of the speakers and what they are talking about.

 In order to solve the problems of "it is hard to distinguish between the voices of multiple people" and "it is not possible to tell the direction of the person who is speaking," we are developing a function to detect the direction where the voice comes from and display that direction on smart glasses by applying our proprietary wave control technology of "input.”
 Since the position of the speaker is retained once it is recognized, the system can display subtitles in different colors for each speaker, superimpose subtitles to the direction of the speakers who are in the visible territory, and display a message if anyone from outside of such territory starts speaking so that the user can turn around to that direction to see the subtitles that appears in the same direction.
-We have incorporated some functions that people with hearing impairment may seek so that we can support their communication.
+We have incorporated some functions that deaf and hard of hearing people may seek so that we can support their communication.

 Currently, we are developing this product aiming at commercialization in 2023.